splunk/public-o11y-docs/admin/subscription-usage/analyze-apm-billing-usage.rst

 How APM calculates usage
 ==========================

 APM provides a value for each usage metric the system collects for each subscription usage period.
-The billed value is the higher of these metric values:

-- The average per-minute usage throughout the usage period.
+The billed value is the average per-minute usage throughout the usage period.

-- 50% of the peak usage for the usage period.

 Every chart on the APM Billing and Usage page plots these metrics so you can monitor the billed value for each metric.